boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup.md

 ### Initial Login

-Enter the password that we captured after installing jenkins.
+Enter the password that we captured from the file at /var/jenkins_home/secrets/initialAdminPassword after installing Jenkins.
 ![jenkins](/assets/posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup/2.01-jenkins-initial-login.jpg){: .enable-lightbox}

 ### Plugins